Credit Suisse: Mismarking, 2007

 In 2007, two Credit Suisse traders pleaded guilty to mismarking their securities positions to overvalue them by $3 billion, avoid losses, and increase their year-end bonuses.
 Federal prosecutors and the Securities and Exchange Commission charged that the traders' goal was to obtain lavish year-end bonuses that the mismarking would lead to.
 The traders engaged in what The New York Times called "a brazen scheme to artificially increase the price of bonds on their books to create fictitious profits".
 A team of traders, facing an inquiry from Credit Suisse's internal controls price testing group, justified their bond portfolio's inflated value by obtaining "independent" marks from other banks' dealing departments.

 The traders secured sham "independent" marks for illiquid securities that they held positions in from friends who worked at other financial firms.
 Their friends generated prices that valued a number of bonds at the prices that the traders requested, which the traders then recorded as the true value of the bonds.
 The bank was not charged in the case.
 Credit Suisse's outside auditor discovered the mismarkings during an audit.
-Credit Suisse took a $2.65 billion write-down after discovering their traders' mismarking.
+Credit Suisse took a $2.65 billion write-down after discovering its traders' mismarking.